FAQ'S PRACTICAL AND VARIOUS

 If you want to stay connected to the internet this is a good idea.

-official Telkomsel stores.
+There are tourist simcards (preferably Simpati of Telkomsel) available valid for 90 days and sold in official Telkomsel stores.
 Normal simcards probably don't work as you handphone needs to be registered.
 You can top up with credits or data (Rp 100.000 should be enough for a stay in Indonesia up to one month).
-Simcards are available anywhere but registration is needed
+Simcards are available anywhere but registration is needed at a GraPARI customer point. https://www.telkomsel.com/en/find-us

 Ramadan (the fasting month of muslims) on Flores is not the same like in the western part of Indonesia.
 Most restaurants are open and you won’t come across any feel of inconvenience while traveling.
-Ramadan in 2023 is from 22 March to 20 April followed by Idul Fitri and holidays.
+Ramadan in 2024 is from 10 March to 9 April followed by Idul Fitri and holidays.

 There are no real restrictions and in particular in Labuan Bajo, Bajawa and Moni residents are used to western people in short pants and tanktops.
-However, Flores is still a religious island with both muslims and catholics, so keep it properly.
+However, Flores is a religious island with both muslims and catholics, so keep it properly.